-An important feature in genealogy software is access to records and multimedia.
-Family Tree Maker 2014 connects with Ancestry.com, giving you access to its documentation about your family, while the software charts your progress.
-With multiple types of charts available, you can map your lineage easily and share information with the rest of your family.
-FTM 2014 wins our TopTenREVIEWS Silver Award because of its connectivity and large span of helpful researching and documentation tools.
-Be aware, however, that you’ll need an Ancestry.com membership to make the most of this software’s features.
+Building and organizing family trees is what genealogy software does best.
+Sometimes you encounter outstanding software that helps you research your family history.
+Family Tree Maker 2014 connects with Ancestry.com, giving you access to millions of family records from around the world.
+This family tree software can create charts and keepsakes to map your lineage and share discoveries with the rest of your family.
+FTM 2014 wins the Top Ten Reviews Silver Award because of its connectivity and large span of helpful researching and documentation tools.
+Be aware, however, that you need an Ancestry.com membership to access the site's complete database.

-This version of Family Tree Maker offers 10 kinds of charts, such as pedigree, descendant and relationship charts.
+This version of Family Tree Maker offers up to 10 types of printable charts.
 You can also generate an array of different reports and even create full books.
 Whether your genealogical research is personal or academic, publishing features are important to good genealogy software.
-Creating reports and books is a good way to help others who may have overlapping research in their own family.
-Professionally printed books and charts also make great keepsakes and serve as heirlooms for generations to build on.
-The charts allow you to display an individual's ancestors, spouses and children together.
-The Index of Individuals report expands to anniversary, birthday and contact lists so you can keep in touch with living relatives.
+Books, reports and charts are the best way to help others who have overlapping research in their own family and leave keepsakes for your own family.
+This genealogy software is also capable of displaying PDF images and simplified exports.
+The PDF capability makes it easy to share your work, collaborate with other researchers and publish your findings online.

 Family Tree Maker 2014 has enough features to satisfy both advanced and beginning genealogists because it hits a sweet spot between advanced and intermediate software.
 It also integrates seamlessly with Ancestry.com, so you can do your research through one of the most popular genealogy sites.

 The TreeSync feature links your working family tree to your Ancestry.com account.

 You only get the full force of this software with a paid subscription to Ancestry.com.

 The price for this software jumps if you want to get the most out of its online counterpart, but its close relationship with Ancestry.com is great for online researchers and bloggers.